vmalaya/internship/message-repository/README.md

 ## requirements
 ### functional
 #### user stories (features)
-+ As a user I want to be able to save new message
+- As a user I should be able to sign-in/sign-up
-+ As an owner I want to be able to reveal last number of messages in descent order
+- As a user I should be able send friend request
+- As a user I should be able accept friend request
-- As an owner I want to be able to fetch all messages in descent order
+- As a user I should be able decline friend request
-- As an owner I want to be able to gain last number of saved messages on the screen(?)
+- As a user I should be able to send new message
-- As an owner I want to be able to know receiver name when I get message
+- As a user I should be able to receive new message
-- As an owner I want to be able to get message id by message content and receiver
+- As a user I should be able to reveal last messages in descent order by limit
-- As an owner I want to be able to update message by given id
+- As a user I should be able to fetch all messages in descent order
-- As a user I want to be able to see list of all executable commands
+- As a user I should be able to see list of all executable commands

 ### non-functional (TODO)
 #### should be executable from shell